DINKAR202/group-video-call/README.md

 A real-time video calling app using **React**, **Socket.io**, and **WebRTC (simple-peer)**.
 Multiple users can join the same room and see each other's video streams instantly.

+And i can develop more user friendly and easy to browse.

 ---

 ## Project Structure